hashicorp/vagrant/website/www/source/blog/2014-12-12-vagrant-push-to-deploy.html.md

 you'd at least have to know the Heroku application name and configure your local repository to be able to push to it.

-Of course, not applications stay that simple, and if your application outgrows Heroku, then the deploy process doesn't change with Vagrant:
+Of course, not all applications stay that simple, and if your application outgrows Heroku, then the deploy process doesn't change with Vagrant:
-`vagrant push`, to deploy any application.
+`vagrant push` to deploy any application.

 ### Push Strategies